shyamajp/gatsby-theme-paste/README.md

-# Gatsby Theme for Paste
+# Gatsby Theme Paste

-A Gatsby theme for creating a blog.
+A unofficial Gatsby blog theme using [Paste](https://paste.twilio.design/) with high accecibility and inclusion.

 ## Installation